It Wasn’t Just Another Nightclub

 At 10 p.m., as promised, Darcel Stevens took the stage.
 The big Black drag queen wore a curve-hugging red dress and a blond bouffant wig.
 She lip-synched to a couple of songs while tears streamed down faces in the audience.
 And she offered a message of consolation and resolve.

 On my last full day reporting from Orlando, I had an interview with the editor of the free weekly gay paper, Watermark.
 Billy Manes crackled with energy.
-Platinum-blond hair seemed to shoot off of his head like an explosion in an old Road Runner cartoon.
+Platinum-blond hair seemed to shoot off his head like an explosion in an old Road Runner cartoon.

 I always try to warm up a guest with small talk before an interview, especially during a tragedy.
 So I mentioned to Billy that I’d been barhopping in Orlando more than a decade ago, where I’d made friends with those two bartenders.